daiyoko/wh-app-ios/README.md

 The following libraries must be downloaded and installed manually:

-* [libUAirship][] - Urban Airship library for iOS
 * [Google Analytics SDK for iOS][ga]

-To install Urban Airship, download the SDK and place the entire `Airship` directory inside of `libs/`.

 To install Google Analytics, download the SDK and place the entire `Google Analytics SDK` directory inside of `libs/`.